lkesteloot/unsong/unsong.md

 My first day of kabbalistic marriage to Sohu West had been quiet.
 I’d gotten the impression that after getting the Name she’d deliberately blocked herself off from my mind, maybe out of a desire not to intrude.
 If she’d invented SCABMOM—something I still found hard to believe—might she be able to reverse it?
 I wondered what sort of spectacular Names I would find if I dove into her mind too deeply.
 For now, that wasn’t something I wanted to think about.

-“Thanks to some…unorthodox tactics, we’ve pieced the Vital Name back together,” she said.
+“Thanks to some... unorthodox tactics, we’ve pieced the Vital Name back together,” she said.
 “Is everybody ready?”

 Jinxiang was holding a very big weapon, maybe a rocket launcher, eying THARMAS suspiciously.
 Not taking any chances, I guessed.
 She tightened her grip.
 “I’m ready,” she said.